IPavlak/GmapsGMLDrawing/README.md

 To start the map simply navigate to the cloned repository and write `python map_glade.py`

+### More options

+Checkout a branch trajectory if you need to generate and draw a trajectory around a building at specified distance.

 ### Dependencies
 - GDAL library (use some of the following lines)
 ```